Barriers to Time Management

 Even the most organized person in the world won't get anywhere if they don't follow up with action.
 Here are some tips that can help you spend your time wisely.

 - Pay attention to long-term objectives.
 Compile all of the deadlines for the entire semester at the beginning of the semester.
-Using calendars can be a good way to visualize when various assignments are due.
+Using calendars or organizing apps can be a good way to visualize when various assignments are due.
 You can plan a study schedule for the entire semester once you have a handle on the dates you need to pay attention to.

 - Protect your study time.
 Many people in college study if they don't have anything else going on, and then are later surprised when their schedule fills up and they have no time to study.
 Do NOT let anything get in the way of your study time.

 - Structure your study environment to minimize distractions.
 Consider a few things: Where do you study- at home or in the library?
 What sort of distractions do you encounter?
 TV, video games, music?
 When faced with a choice between the grind of studying or escaping into a video game being disciplined can get much more difficult.

 - TURN OFF YOUR PHONE.
 It's almost impossible to maintain a coherent line of study when you're getting texts every 2 minutes.
 Your mind will not retain nearly as much information if you're constantly allowing yourself to be interrupted by your phone.
 And eventually, you might even come to enjoy the silence.